-Dalia is a fluent Arabic speaker, and has two Master's degrees: from Northwestern (Journalism) and Birzeit University (International Relations).
+Dalia is a fluent Arabic speaker, and has two Masters degrees: from Northwestern and Birzeit University (International Relations).
 She freelances for broadcast and print outlets in the U.S., the Levant and the Gulf.
 She is available for assignments in news and production, as well as radio and TV commentary on regional events.
-She has been a regular guest on Monocle 24, PRI's The World and BBC Radio for several years.
+She has been a regular guest on Monocle 24, PRI's The World and BBC Radio for many years.

-Before moving back to the Holy Land in 2011, Dalia was with Al Jazeera Arabic in Washington, D.C., for four years, producing its flagship current affairs talk show, "Min [From] Washington," which included setting up and conducting interviews with high-level politicians, community leaders and notable cultural icons.
+Before moving back to the Holy Land in 2011, Dalia worked with Al Jazeera in Washington, D.C., for four years, producing its flagship current affairs talk show, "From Washington," which included setting up and conducting interviews with high-level politicians, community leaders and notable cultural icons.
 In the U.S., she also worked with local newspapers and wire services, and covered the 2016 and 2008 Democratic and Republican national conventions as well as the 2016 and 2009 presidential elections.